• About

 The Way Forward

 The Beautiful Nubia dispute may serve as a much-needed “litmus test” for the industry.
-If the veteran singer pursues legal action, it could force a shift toward professionalization, encouraging “voice-only” artists to hire professional songwriters and tune composers rather than relying on unauthorized adaptations.
-By enforcing these boundaries, the industry may finally see the emergence of a robust market for professional songsmiths, ensuring that those who possess the “gift of the voice” and those with the “gift of the pen” can collaborate legally and profitably.
+If the veteran singer pursues legal action, it could force a shift toward professionalisation, encouraging “voice-only” artists to hire professional songwriters and tune composers rather than relying on unauthorised adaptations.
+By enforcing these boundaries, the industry may finally see the emergence of a robust market for professional songsmiths, ensuring that those with the “gift of the voice” and those with the “gift of the pen” can collaborate legally and profitably.

 SendShareTweetShare